neptune-software-marketplace/neptunesoftware-dxp-abb-odata-workorders-offline/README.md

 <img src="./images/app-designer-sync.png" alt="image" width="800px" height="auto">

 Test and Run the application again and check that the Function Import is executed when pressing the `Sync` button.
+To see the changes in SAP open transaction `IW33` Display Maintenance Order and check the Operations tab.

 ### Refresh Button

-TODO add Refresh button
+To enforce a reforce from SAP we can implement the following logic behind the `RefreshButton` button.

+Find the button in the Control Tree and add the following JavaScript code behind the button press event:

 RefreshButton code
 ```js